36B3qFO1yG3rtJatq-N2nwkvaH4WwDVv5_U2yoISIao

 In fact anywhere that dogs meet…….as well as in boarding kennels!

-Kennel cough is an airborne virus and therefore direct contact is not needed to contract the virus.
+Kennel cough is an airborne virus and therefore direct contact is not

 Can I treat or prevent it?